Ignazio Marino: Conservation of cultural heritage

 Since 2013, Ignazio Marino has fostered the interest of several philanthropists in carrying out numerous archaeological restoration operations on Rome's artistic heritage on sites considered UNESCO World Heritage Sites.
 These include the restoration of the Spanish Steps, the Trevi Fountain, the Cestia Pyramid, the fresco in the Orazi and Curiazi Hall of the Capitoline Museums, the Fountain of the Dioscuri, and the Fountain of the Barcaccia in the Spanish Steps.

 During the Marino administration, work began that led to the reopening to the public of the Mausoleum of Augustus and excavations in Via Alessandrina in the archaeological area of the Imperial Fora from which the marble head of a statue of the god Dionysus re-emerged in 2019 and a second head from the imperial age depicting probably the emperor Augustus in his youth in 2022.

 Also of particular note are the two anastylosis operations of seven columns from the Temple of Peace and two orders of columns from the Basilica Ulpia.

 Return to medicine and surgery

-In 2016, Marino returned to the USA where he is Professor of Surgery at the Thomas Jefferson University, School of Medicine, and Executive Vice President of Thomas Jefferson University and Jefferson Health in Philadelphia.
+In 2016, Marino returned to the USA, where he is Professor of Surgery at Thomas Jefferson University, School of Medicine, and Executive Vice President of Thomas Jefferson University and Jefferson Health in Philadelphia.

-Jefferson Health, the clinical arm of Thomas Jefferson University, is an 18-hospital health system, with more than 42,000 employees and annual operating revenue of $9 billion.
+Jefferson Health, the clinical arm of Thomas Jefferson University, is an 18-hospital health system with more than 42,000 employees and an annual operating revenue of $9 billion.